Nuclear Power in Canada

 Pickering

 The four Pickering A reactors were laid up in 1997.
-Pickering A1 and A4 have both been refurbished in recent years, extending their life expectancy initially to 2022 and 2018, respectively.
+Pickering A1 and A4 were both refurbished to extend their life expectancy.
 The Pickering 1 refurbishment in 2004-05 cost its operator Ontario Power Generation (OPG) over US$1600/kWe, more than double the original estimate, which led the government to retire units 2&3 rather than refurbish them.
+Unit 1 was shut

 In February 2010, OPG decided against full refurbishment, but would spend C$ 200 million on a fuel channel life management project to keep them going for another ten years.
 CNSC renewed the single operating licence of all six operable reactors for five years in August 2013, subject to a whole-site probabilistic safety assessment focused on the B units 5-8.
 The design limit for these units is normally 210,000 equivalent full-power hours.
 In August 2014 CNSC extended the limit for unit 6 to 247,000 hours – by four years to about 2019.
 This became the first Canadian reactor to clear the 210,000 hour limit.